reymon359/book-sentences/the-pragmatic-programmer/README.md

 ### 1 It’s your Life

-I’m not in this world to live up to your expectations and you’re not in this world to live up to mine. --Bruce Lee
+> I’m not in this world to live up to your expectations and you’re not in this world to live up to mine.
+> — Bruce Lee

 Does your work environment suck?
 Is your job boring?
 Try to fix it.
 But don’t try forever.
 As Martin Fowler says, “you can change your organization or change your organization.

 ### 2 The Cat Ate My Source Code

-The greatest of all weaknesses is the fear of appearing weak. --J.B.
+> The greatest of all weaknesses is the fear of appearing weak.
+> — J.B.
 Bossuet, Politics from Holy Writ, 1709

 Take Responsibility.
 Responsibility is something you actively agree to.